isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 To prepare the start of your Secondary School journey with us, please look through the information detailed below and assist us with an online registration form to be filled by you/your child. </p>

+<u><b>Section A: Online Briefing and Interaction with School Leaders and Key Personnel</b></u>

+Date: Thursday, 23 Dec 2021 (Sec 1 Registration Day)

+Time: 0900 – 1000

+Mode: Via ZOOM

+Note: 2022 Sec 1 Parents would be automatically on boarded to Parents Gateway from which details on logging in the zoom meeting will be disseminated on Wednesday, 22 December 2021.